-For healthcare professionals working in the NHS it can be challenging to identify the options and opportunities available to increase your research skills and expertise.
-This workshop will provide participants with the opportunity to explore some of the options and, as importantly, utilise a range of exercises to move you from thinking about getting started in research to developing a tangible course of action to make this a reality.
+For healthcare professionals working in the NHS it can be challenging to identify the options and opportunities available to increase their research skills and expertise.
+This workshop provided participants with the opportunity to explore some of the options and, as importantly, utilise a range of exercises to move them from thinking about getting started in research to developing a tangible course of action to make this a reality.

 Health care professionals working in the NHS in the North West with an interest in developing their clinical research skills and expertise.
-You may be thinking about doing a formal course of study e.g. a Masters in Research or a PhD or you may be interested in exploring what other options are open to you.
+They may have been thinking about doing a formal course of study e.g. a Masters in Research or a PhD or may have been interested in exploring what other options were open to them.

-The day will include presentations from a range of speakers including: Prof. Gunn Grande (course leader for NIHR Masters in Clinical Research, University of Manchester) & Dr Mal Palin NIHR Trainee co-ordinating centre Leeds.
-There will also be a range of interactive sessions designed to assist you in moving forward.
+The day included presentations from a range of speakers including: Prof. Gunn Grande (course leader for NIHR Masters in Clinical Research, University of Manchester) & Dr Mal Palin (NIHR Trainee co-ordinating centre Leeds).
+There was also a range of interactive sessions designed to assist attendees in moving forward.

 Dr Will Medd: Will has a PhD in Sociology and is a Certified Professional Co-Active coach.
 As well as supervising PhD students for nearly 10 years, he has managed several high impact research projects and has over 15 years of experience facilitating workshops for a wider range of organisations.